lanl/LaGriT/docs/pages/docs/commands/DUMP2.md

 the first line will write node coordinates, element connectivity, and node and element attributes if they exist.
 The second line will write node coordinates and element connectivity, but not node attributes or element attributes.

-If iopt values = 2, or if iopt_points = 0, then the file will not be a valid AVS UCD format file.
+If *`iopt_`* values = 2, or if *`iopt_points`* = 0, then the output will not be a valid AVS UCD format file.
-These options are provided to enable a user the flexiblity of writing ASCII files with desired information,
-and are not intended to be used with read/avs or other Applications that read AVS UCD files.
-A WARNING is displayed for non-standard AVS output.
-The following describe the valid iopt values if used.
+These options are provided to enable a user the flexiblity of writing ASCII files with desired information, and are not intended to be used with **`read/avs`** or other Applications that read AVS UCD files.
+A WARNING message is given for non-standard AVS output.
+The following describe valid *`iopt_`* values.

 *`iopt_points`* is the first section listing node id and their x y z coordinates.
 * = 0 Do not output node coordinate section.